 The research I will be undertaking in the Centre

-My work will focus on inequalities in access to end of life care, using narrative approaches to advance understanding of the ways in which end of life care services may be failing to meet the needs of those living on a very low income.
+The Checking Out project will focus on inequalities in access to end of life care, using narrative approaches to advance understanding of the ways in which end of life care services may be failing to meet the needs of those living on a very low income.
 The research will explore the notion of ‘a good death’, working in partnership with community organisations, health practitioners and those with lived experience to sensitively explore the ways that individuals talk about and experience terminal illness and dying.